-When driving abroad there are going to be elements of the unknown that we encounter and one example of this occurred to my family and I whilst using our hire car, driving around Florida
+When driving abroad there are going to be elements of the unknown that we encounter and one example of this occurred to my family and I whilst renting a car in Florida

 in The USA.
 We had been staying in a holiday home in Orlando and decided to make the most of our hire car with a drive to Daytona Beach.
 The hire car was perfect for this; our Kia Sorento was spacious and comfortable for all the family.